Peterborough Dog Bite Lawyer

 - Get too close to a stranger’s leashed or secured dog, giving it the chance or opportunity to bite, especially if the victim was aware that the dog was acting aggressively

-Under Ontario law and under the Act, dog bite law is treated the same way as any other type of case: If you, as the victim, are party responsible for your own damages (in this case, partly responsible for allowing or causing the dog to bite you), you can still file a claim.
-However, the amount you would recover would be your total damages, minus the percentage of fault or liability that you are found to have caused.
+Under Ontario law and under the Act, dog bite law is treated the same way as any other type of case: If you, as the victim, are partly responsible for your own damages (in this case, partly responsible for allowing or causing the dog to bite you), you can still file a claim.
+However, the amount you would recover would be your total damages minus the percentage of fault or liability that you are found to have caused.

-Joint and Several Liability
+Joint And Several Liability

 The Act has another benefit for dog bite victims.
 Let us assume that the dog that bit you has multiple owners.
 The law says that all owners are jointly and severally liable to the victim for the victim’s damages.